 Focusing and criticizing things that cannot be worked on will make you hate yourself because you won’t find any solution and it won’t bring any improvement.

-For the cases of things that cannot be worked on, you should rather criticize how you feel about them and the effects they have on your life.
+For the cases of things that cannot be worked on, you should rather criticize how you feel about them, the effects they have on your life, and how you can navigate through them.
 This way, you can find solutions to the effect and feelings and that would bring improvements too.
+You can also see alternative ways to live your best life without them.

 Self-criticism is a normal functioning of the human brain but it can become unhealthy and destructive if not done well.
 Instead of trying to stop self-criticism which mostly is very difficult, individuals should learn to criticize themselves healthily the same way, constructive criticism makes others grow, constructive self-criticism also makes the individual grow.